hannbarton/1upHealth-app/README.md

 6.) http://localhost:3000

 7.) login using your 1upHealth created user in step 3.
-For testing purposes, `hannbarton` is a valid username you can use to login
+For testing purposes, `tjbarton` is a valid username you can use to login

 8.)
 After oauth2, you will be navigated to `/home`.
 You must create a patient before querying for patient data.